singh-man/books/crackingTheCoding/18_advancedTopics.md

 Here's another example: You have a list of data in the form {City, Temperature, Date}.
 Calculate the average temperature in each city every year.
 For example {(2012, Philadelphia, 58.2), (2011, Philadelphia, 56.6), (2012, Seattle, 45.1)}.

 - **Map:** The Map step  outputs  a key value pair where the  key is City_Year and the value is (Temperature, 1).
-The '1' reflects that this is the average temperature out of one data point.This will be important for the Reduce step.
+The '1' reflects that this is the average temperature out of one data point.
+This will be important for the Reduce step.
 - **Reduce:** The Reduce step will be given a list of temperatures that correspond with a particular city and year.
-It must use these to compute the average temperature for this input.You cannot simply add up the temperatures and divide by the number of values.
+It must use these to compute the average temperature for this input.
+You cannot simply add up the temperatures and divide by the number of values.

 To see this, imagine we have five data points for a particular city and year: 25,100,75,85, 50.
 The Reduce step might only get some of this data at once.
 If you averaged {75, 85} you would get 80.
-This might end up being input for another Reduce step with 50, and it would be a mistake tojust naively average 80 and 50.
+This might end up being input for another Reduce step with 50, and it would be a mistake to just naively average 80 and 50.
 The 80 has more weight.

 Therefore, our Reduce step instead takes in {(80, 2),(50,1}}, then sums the weighted temperatures.
 So it does 80 * 2 + 50 * 1 and then divides by (2 + 1) to get an average temperature of 70.
 It then emits (70, 3).